 The site is managed by cattle grazing.
 The site contains features that would be susceptible to increased recreational impact through direct fertilisation (dog fouling) and possibly via trampling.
 However, excessive rabbit grazing is currently more of a risk than trampling.
-Small-scale scattered erosion (as might arise from limited off-track movement) is not a negative impact since it creates niches for colonisation by early gentian, horsehoe vetch etc.
+Small-scale scattered erosion (as might arise from limited off-track movement) is not a negative impact since it creates niches for colonisation by early gentian, horseshoe vetch etc.

 In the absence of specific data regarding the recreational catchment of Hackpen Hill SAC or the recreational behaviour of local residents regarding this type of site, we have taken as a proxy the figure of 4-5km which has been identified as the core recreational catchment for a wide range of other European sites.
-It should be noted that in defining these catchments the 4-5km is measured as the crow flies (i.e. in a linear distance) rather than following vehicle routes.

-Using this distance, Wantage is the only significantly sized settlement that lies within relatively close proximity to the SAC.
-However, although it lies within 5km of the SAC as the crow flies (as do the two strategic development areas at Crab Hill and Monks Farm), it is a considerably longer distance by road (up to 10km for the Monks Farm site).
-Moreover, the closest area when people can park to access the site is on the Ridgeway at Sparsholt Firs, but this is over 600m from the SAC and requires traversing the ridgeway and a muddy footpath.
+Using this distance, Wantage is the only large settlement that lies within relatively close proximity to the SAC.
+However, although the settlement lies just within 5km of the SAC as the crow flies (as does the strategic development area at Monks Farm), it is a considerably longer distance by road (up to 10km for the Monks Farm site).
+The only other preferred site located within 5km of the SAC is East Challow (site 23), which is more accessible form Hackpen Hill, but is also limited to 200 new dwellings.
+Moreover, the closest area where people can park to access the site is on the Ridgeway at Sparsholt Firs, but this is over 600m from the SAC and requires traversing the ridgeway and a muddy footpath.
 This again naturally limits the accessibility of the site.
 There is only informal off road parking here which would accommodate approximately 30 cars.
 Hackpen Hill SAC is a site that is visited for its own intrinsic features by people (including holidaymakers) undertaking substantial walks along across country, rather than being used as a convenient piece of local greenspace for dogwalking etc. by large numbers of residents from nearby towns.
 In practice therefore, it is very likely that the majority of regular local resident visitors derive from the small settlements very close to the SAC.
 In addition, the number of available parking spaces inherently limits the number of vehicle-based visitors who can use the site; given the distances involved, visitors deriving from Wantage are bound to arrive at site by car.
-Given this, the delivery of 2,250 new dwellings at Wantage and Grove (even coupled with existing commitments) would be likely to have a limited effect on actual regular visitor activity within the SAC.
+Residents from east Challow could access the site by foot, though the distance involved (approximately 4km), means that only a small proportion would be considered likely to do this with regularity.
+Given this, the delivery of 2,450 new dwellings at Wantage, Grove and East Challow (even coupled with existing commitments) would be likely to have a limited effect on actual regular visitor activity within the SAC.

-At the moment required access management is limited to ongoing footpath maintenance and signage and this may well prove sufficient to manage future visitor numbers.
+At the moment required access management is limited to on-going footpath maintenance and signage and this may well prove sufficient to manage future visitor numbers.
 However, the local authority should be prepared to contribute to any enhanced access management that might be identified by Natural England in future as stemming from increased local population.

-Although there will be population increases in neighbouring districts (16,750 new dwellings in Cherwell, 8,000 in Oxford, over 10,000 in South Oxfordshire, over 5,500 in West Oxfordshire, over 20,000 in Swindon, approximately 6000 in the Cotswold District (the Cotswold Core Strategy is at an early stage so is subject to change) and 850 in the Marlborough Area of Wiltshire) these all lie well outside the probable core recreational catchment of the SAC.
+Although there will be population increases in neighbouring districts (16,750 new dwellings in Cherwell, 9,132 in Oxford, 10,940 in South Oxfordshire, over 5,500 in West Oxfordshire, 22,000 in Swindon, 6900 in the Cotswold District and 850 in the Marlborough Area of Wiltshire) these all lie well outside the probable core recreational catchment of the SAC23.
+West Berkshire, where 10,500 new dwellings are allocated under their Core Strategy, does lie within 5km of the SAC, however, no major settlements occur within this distance.